Tumor, Node, Metastasis (TNM) staging classification for breast cancer

 The TNM staging system correlates important tumor characteristics with survival data to help estimate and follow outcomes.
 It is based upon a retrospective analysis of survival in diverse samples of patients representing all stages of disease.
 It reflects the clinical evaluation methods and treatments that are applied to the particular study population.
 While an individual patient's clinical course and outcome cannot be predicted with certainty, available survival data can help direct treatment decisions and provide an estimate of the likely prognosis.

 Periodic revisions are necessary because advanced imaging techniques and treatments evolve and impact survival.
-The eighth edition of the TNM staging system, which will be effective as of January 1, 2018, includes anatomic stage groups (table 1) as well as prognostic stage groups, which incorporate biomarker testing (table 2) .
+The eighth edition of the TNM staging system, which is effective as of January 1, 2018, includes anatomic stage groups (table 1) as well as prognostic stage groups, which incorporate biomarker testing (table 2) .
 Staging has traditionally relied on tumor size, involvement of lymph nodes, and presence of metastatic disease.
 The eighth edition incorporates biologic markers, which improve prognostic discrimination over anatomic staging alone.
-All newly diagnosed cases through December 31, 2017 should be staged with the seventh edition (table 3) , although the scientific content of the eighth edition manual, summarized below, is valid at this time .
-However, outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.
+Outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.

 The rationale and data supporting the eighth edition of the TNM staging system are discussed here.
 The initial evaluation, clinical manifestations, diagnosis, treatment, and prognosis of breast cancer are reviewed elsewhere.
 (See "Overview of the treatment of newly diagnosed, non-metastatic breast cancer" and "Clinical features, diagnosis, and staging of newly diagnosed breast cancer".)